Bowling Alley Attendant

 Which brings in more money for the typical bowling alley: the leagues, or casual bowlers?

-Asked by royroy over 12 years ago
+Asked by royroy almost 13 years ago

 Leagues are the bread & butter on the bowling side.
 They pay a little bit less for their usage, but come every week for a full season.
 Casual players tend to bowl a bit less, but in a densely populated community, the lanes are typically filled all night anyway.
 The concession sales really give this group an edge over the leagues (many league bowlers don't drink while they bowl).
 Kids birthday parties are another large revenue source, with the bonus being they are on weekend mornings when none of the aforementioned groups are playing.